Common types of cancer

 Radiation therapists use high-energy rays from an external beam (like an x-ray) or brachytherapy (implantation of radioactive seeds) to treat prostate cancer.

-Advanced techniques at SJMC
+Advanced Techniques for Prostate Cancer Treatment at SJMC

 SJMC's Cancer & Radiosurgery Centre is equipped with the sophisticated and highly advanced Tomotherapy Hi-ART system & Varian TrueBeam system.